oskardudycz/event-driven.io/content/posts/2023-06-23--removability_over_maintainability/index.en.md

 **Yet, somehow system still stands, and users are using it.
 Why?**

+Gerald Weinberg said:

-Gerald Weinberg said _"Things are the way they are because they got that way"._
+> "Things are the way they are because they got that way".

 The bad design may be both the weakness and power of the system.
 Weakness reveals in the inertia of changes and the power in the ability to keep it still going.